Chapel Hill, North Carolina

-Chapel Hill is a town in the counties of Orange and Durham, North Carolina, United States.
+Chapel Hill is an incorporated municipality in the counties of Orange and Durham, North Carolina, United States.
 Its population was 61,960 in the 2020 United States census, making Chapel Hill the 17th-most populous municipality in the state.
-Chapel Hill and Durham make up the Durham-Chapel Hill, NC Metropolitan Statistical Area, which had an estimated population of 608,879 in 2023.
-When it is combined with Raleigh, the state capital, they make up the corners of the Research Triangle (officially the Raleigh-Durham-Cary, NC Combined Statistical Area), which had an estimated population of 2,368,947 in 2023.
+Chapel Hill and Durham make up the Durham–Chapel Hill, NC Metropolitan Statistical Area, which had an estimated population of 608,879 in 2023.
+When it is combined with Raleigh, the state capital, they make up the corners of the Research Triangle (officially the Raleigh–Durham–Cary, NC Combined Statistical Area), which had an estimated population of 2,368,947 in 2023.

-The town was founded in 1793 and is centered on Franklin Street, covering 21.3 sqmi.
+Chapel Hill was founded in 1793 and is centered on Franklin Street, covering 21.3 sqmi.
 It contains several districts and buildings listed on the National Register of Historic Places.
 The University of North Carolina at Chapel Hill and UNC Health Care are a major part of the economy and town influence.
 Local artists have created many murals in the town.

 History

 Pre-establishment and colonial era

-The Occaneechi Indians lived in the area of what is now Hillsborough, north of Chapel Hill, prior to European settlement.

 The area was the home place of early settler William Barbee of Middlesex County, Virginia, whose 1753 grant of 585 acres on the north and south side of "Lick Branch" from John Carteret, 2nd Earl Granville was the first of two land grants in what is now the Chapel Hill-Durham area.
 Though William Barbee died shortly after settling there in 1758, one of his eight children, Christopher Barbee, became an important contributor to his father's adopted community and to the fledgling University of North Carolina.
 In 1792, he offered the trustees of UNC 221 acres on which the university is now built, making him the university's largest donor.